ray-project/ray/doc/source/tune/_tutorials/tune-pytorch-cifar.rst

     net.to(device)

-If using checkpointing, be sure to use a :ref:`special checkpoint context manager <tune-sgd-ddp-doc>`, ``distributed_checkpoint_dir`` that avoids redundant checkpointing across multiple processes:
+If using checkpointing, be sure to use a :ref:`special checkpoint context manager <tune-ddp-doc>`, ``distributed_checkpoint_dir`` that avoids redundant checkpointing across multiple processes:

 .. code-block:: python